How to market a small business on a budget. The world of marketing poses a challenge to many small and medium-sized business owners.

 There is also a short introductory video about the Common 10 you can watch.
 These would certainly be our recommended first point of call for anyone looking at how to develop a marketing strategy for a small business on a budget.

-The benefits of digital marketing for a small business
+How to market a small business on a budget: The benefits of digital marketing for a small business

 Once your marketing plan is in place and you understand where you are aiming to go with the business, it’s time to set a marketing budget.